flosse/scaleApp/README.markdown

 ### i18n

-If your application should be support several languages, you can pass an objects containing the localized strings with the options object.
+If your application has to support multiple languages, you can pass an objects containing the localized strings with the options object.

     var myLocalization =